strvcom/DeallocTests/README.md

 }
 ```

+The variable `presentingController` is just simple empty controller on top of everything - it is handled by DeallocTests framework.
 The array `deallocTests` consists of four items.
 The first three are for view controllers and the last one is for the view coordinator itself.
 The `objectCreation` closure initializes the particular view controller from the view coordinator.
 The `expectation` is a standard `XCTestExpectation` used to wait for the result of the test.
 The main test processing is hidden in the `performDeallocTest` call.

 The sample app intentionally contains a memory leak in SecondViewController.swift.
 This class contains the closure with a strong reference to `self`.
 The DeallocTests console output looks like this: